If you're due to visit a police premises for recruitment activity, please check our latest COVID-19 guidance.

 It is currently proposed that the Kent Police Headquarters site will be sold and all members of staff currently working there will be redeployed to other workplaces and/or required to work in a more agile way.
 All new staff appointed to roles currently based at headquarters after 25 May 2020 and before the closure of the site will be accepting the contract knowing that their workplace will change.
 They will not be eligible to claim for any additional ‘home to work’ mileage costs or additional public transport costs incurred from the requirement to travel their new contractual workplace.
 By applying for this role, you are demonstrating that you accept these conditions.
 The only exceptions to this will be for existing internal staff where the new role is a promotional opportunity or a move internally with the FHQ site (i.e. from one HQ role to another).

-Starting pay scale for full time (37 hours) is £21,387-£25,269 and £24,537-£28,755 would be made available once vacancies arise within the progression pathways to existing staff members who are competent in both roles.
+Starting pay scale for full-time (37 hours) is £21,637 to £25,269, there are also progression pathways available for existing staff members who are competent in both roles.
 Contact handlers and dispatchers play a key role in the front line response for members of the public.

 Being a contact handler or dispatcher can be challenging and unpredictable, and no 2 days are the same, but you will receive excellent support, training and skills development to ensure that you can be the best you can be.
 We know that the role can be tough, but it also creates a sense of achievement and satisfaction to know that you will be helping members of the public, and keeping our communities safe.

 As a contact handler you'll help to provide first class service to the people of Kent, answering emergency and non-urgent calls and covering the live chat and future technologies that will be received and making decisions to determine the most appropriate response.